 St. John's Hospital chapel is open to students at all times.
 Catholic students are encouraged to participate in the Eucharistic celebration and in the reception of the sacraments.
-The student development officer is available to assist students in finding a church.
+The dean of students is available to assist students in finding a church.